Sir Frank Bowling, OBE RA, photograph © Sacha Bowling

 Arnolfini are delighted to announce a major exhibition with pioneering painter Sir Frank Bowling, OBE RA, as part of their 60th anniversary year celebrations in 2021.
 The exhibition will feature new and recent work, as Frank continues his exploration and experimentation with the painted surface that has marked his extraordinary career.

-The exhibition follows the announcement of Bowling’s recent signing with Hauser & Wirth who will stage their first exhibition of Bowling’s work at the London gallery in May 2021.
+The exhibition follows the announcement of Bowling’s recent signing with Hauser & Wirth who will stage their first exhibition of Bowling’s work at the New York gallery in April 2021 and the London gallery in May 2021.
 The Arnolfini exhibition will be Bowling’s first museum exhibition since his widely applauded and long overdue retrospective at Tate Britain in 2019 which cemented his reputation as a ‘modern master’.
-Further details to be announced in the new year.

 About Frank Bowling